rdmilligan/PyMovieStudio/README.md

 Add object tracking to the movie.

+## Add audio to movie

+Add sound files to the movie.

 ## Screen movie

 Watch the edited movie to your heart's content, with a big box of popcorn!